 Relocation of servers to the cloud, speed, resilience and backup.

 These days, when people want to buy something they want to do it now, swiftly and without any fuss.
 And they probably want it to be delivered tomorrow.

 Dan Cluderay is founder and owner of Sheffield-based Approved Food, which sells clearance food and drink.
 Dan refers to the ‘Amazon effect’ – when customers expect you to be Amazon Prime.
 Basket, check-out and through the letterbox – all within 24 hours, no glitches.

 In order to meet his customers’ demands, Dan obsesses over tech.
-That’s why he’s got Approved Food plugged into a big leased line – 1Gbps of Managed Internet Access (MIA) – from Virgin Media Business.
+That’s why he’s got Approved Food plugged into a big leased line – 1Gbps of Dedicated Internet Access (DIA) – from Virgin Media Business.